 Midway through, everybody has gotten to the point of living happily ever after.
 But then adult-like complications and seaminess and tragedies set in — as they congregate in the woods — and we all learn that life is never “ever after” after all.

-“One needn’t necessarily have read Bruno Bettelheim’s classic Freudian analysis to realize that, in remaking Grimm stories, Mr. Sondheim’s lyrics and Mr. Lapine’s book tap into the psychological mother lode from which so much of life and literature spring,” Ben Brantley wrote in his review when the musical first opened on Broadway in November, 1987.
+“One needn’t necessarily have read Bruno Bettelheim’s classic Freudian analysis to realize that, in remaking Grimm stories, Mr. Sondheim’s lyrics and Mr. Lapine’s book tap into the psychological mother lode from which so much of life and literature spring,” Frank Rich wrote in his review when the musical first opened on Broadway in November, 1987.
 “What is harder to explain,” he added, is why the show “disappoints” — neither as harrowing nor as moving as Sondheim’s previous efforts.
 “The concept is brilliant… the various narrative jigsaw pieces often prove either cryptic or absent.”

 Still, the show ran for nearly two years and 765 performances, and was revived on Broadway in 2002, and in Central Park in 2012.
 An Off-Broadway production is currently in previews at the Roundabout.
 There are plenty of people who’ve never cottoned to this musical; others who’ve turned it into a cult favorite.